 Are there any differences compared to the development of previous BMW M models?

 Since we are relying on new technology for the entire powertrain, we had to start further upstream during development.
-Compared to conventional powertrains and control systems with an internal combustion engine, or all-wheel drive systems with limited-slip differentials and other scopes where you can take an evolutionary approach, the new test vehicle with its four independently operating e-machines is indeed a big step.
+Compared to conventional powertrains and control systems with an internal combustion engine, or all-wheel drive systems with limited-slip differentials and other scopes where you can take an evolutionary approach, the prototype with its four independently operating e-machines is indeed a big step.
 That's why we had to decide early on what was to be included and implemented in the project so as not to face additional challenges during the development phase.
 All in all, this has worked out really well so far.

 In our opinion, a genuine high-performance vehicle from BMW M always involves not only the unique powertrain but also a specific adaptation of the axle design and body.
 That's why the concept car features the typical M wide wheel arches to accommodate the axles of the BMW M3 and M5.
 We expect this to result not only in a significant improvement in driving dynamics.
 The high-performance DNA of the vehicle is also immediately recognizable visually.
 The base vehicle, the BMW i4 M50, had the advantage in that we were able to use the housing of the energy storage unit.
 However, the cell technology used in it is different.